 The egg color of the Kadaknath Chickens is cream, but sometimes it looks closer to a brown shade.
 When it comes to size, it is on the larger side.

 These birds are average when it comes to egg-laying.
-They can give you around 80 up to 120 eggs.
+They can give you around 80 to 120 eggs per year.
 The exact number would depend on the chicken and the nutrients it is getting.

 These birds are not good setters, as rarely do they go broody.
 On one hand, you won’t have a hard time collecting their eggs.
 On the other hand, you will have some problems if you want to hatch them.
 You need some help either from another hen or from a machine.